2022 Stanley Cup Final: What Is the Conn Smythe Trophy?

-What is the Conn Smythe Trophy? originally appeared on NBC Sports Chicago
+What is the Conn Smythe Trophy? originally appeared on NBC Sports Washington

 The Stanley Cup isn’t the only hardware that will be given at the conclusion of the NHL postseason.